-First the visa application fee has to be paid for the Migraciones administrative procedure F-4 under code 01814 (cambio de calidad migratoria) on the pagalo.pe website; As the Peruvian Ministry of Interior still hasn’t issued the necessary implementary regulations and procedures for the new immigration law that went into effect in March 2017, it's not clear if and who still has to pay the US$ 200 fee (spouses and children of Peruvians are usually exempted); so please check with Migraciones to clarify.
-The actual payment can be made online with any Visa or Mastercard credit card (receipt is send to the e-mail address given) or, after finishing the process and printing a voucher, at any Banco de la Nacion branch.
-Keep the receipt safe.
+First the visa application fee has to be paid for the Migraciones administrative procedure F-4 under code 01814 (cambio de calidad migratoria) at any Banco de la Nacion branch or on pagalo.pe; As the Peruvian Ministry of Interior still hasn’t issued the necessary implementary regulations and procedures for the new immigration law that went into effect in March 2017, it's not clear if and who still has to pay the US$ 200 fee (spouses and children of Peruvians are usually exempted); so please check with Migraciones to clarify.

 Making an appointment to apply for a family visa

-To apply for a family visa (or correctly to change your immigration status from for example tourist to family) an appointment on the website of the Peruvian immigration office "Migraciones" has to be made first.
+Then make an appointment on the website of the Peruvian immigration office "Migraciones" to apply for a family visa (or correctly to change your immigration status from for example tourist to family).
 Please be aware that this only applies to an application in Lima at the moment.

 Click under "de calidad migratoria" on "residente" and choose on the left menu under "familiar de residentes" the appropriate family visa type.
 You now get a list with documents you need for your application.
 By clicking on the little squares confirm that you have the necessary documents you have to bring with you to the appointment.
 Confirm as well the form F-004; on the next page you will have to fill it out and print it.
-Check as well the clearance from Interpol (ficha de canje internacional-Interpol); once you have the Migraciones appointment, you should visit Interpol immediately.
-You should coordinate the Migraciones appointment and the Interpol visit ensuring that you have the ficha in hand at the day of your appointment for your visa application.
+Check as well the clearance from Interpol (ficha de canje internacional-Interpol); when confirming your actual appointment later you have to coordinate your Interpol and Migraciones appointments, so that you have the ficha in hand at the day of your appointment for your visa application at Migraciones.
 Click on "siguiente".

 On the next page fill in the form.
 Make sure to enter your personal data exactly as in your passport.
 Be prepared that this might cause some inconsistencies, especially for married women that choose to take her husband's surname.